5 Minute(s) read

 Once you have prepared the area, simply give us a call and order your lawn.
 We deliver 6 days a week to most Melbourne metro suburbs.

-Before you start laying your QWELTS, you’ll need to fertilise the area.
+Before you start laying your instant lawn pieces, you’ll need to fertilise the area.
 When you order from Lilydale Instant Lawn, complimentary starter fertiliser is included.
 Simply spread the fertiliser evenly across the entire area, starting in one corner and working your way back.
 Wet the area to create a moist surface for your instant turf.

 Now you are ready to install your lawn!
 This is often the most satisfying part of the process, as you begin to see your yard transforming.

-Start laying turf along a straight edge, such as the path or fence furthest from the pallet of QWELTS.
-Lay the rows of QWELTS in a brickwork pattern, tucking them in neatly against each other to avoid air pockets, which can have a drying effect.
-You can cut the QWELTS to fit curved edges using a serrated pruning knife or old steak knife.
+Start laying turf along a straight edge, such as the path or fence furthest from the pallet of instant lawn pieces.
+Lay the rows of instant lawn pieces in a brickwork pattern, tucking them in neatly against each other to avoid air pockets, which can have a drying effect.
+You can cut the instant lawn pieces to fit curved edges using a serrated pruning knife or an old steak knife.

 Now you have finished laying your turf, stand back, admire your work… then give the lawn a good water!

-Generally, we recommend that you use an irrigation system or sprinklers when watering any lawn, as this encourages a more even spread of water across the area.
-Hand watering with a hose doesn’t distribute water as evenly, and is very time consuming.
+Generally, we recommend using an irrigation system or sprinklers when watering any lawn, as this encourages a more even spread of water across the area.
+Hand watering with a hose is time-consuming and doesn’t distribute water as evenly.

 Fertilising regularly is key to keeping your lawn healthy.
 As a rule, you should choose a balanced fertiliser with approximately equal levels of nitrogen, phosphate, and potassium.
 During the growing stages, apply fertiliser every 4–6 weeks.
 We recommend the Lawn Solutions Premium Fertiliser, as it complements our lawn varieties perfectly.